 Choosing a Pot and Planting

 Another way to improve drainage is to add a layer of gravel to the base of the pot before planting.

 Always choose a deep pot to accommodate the root growth and ensure that it has good drainage.
 Check the base of the pot for drainage holes, if there aren’t any then you can drill your own in.

-Use a high-quality soil mixture by combining a potting soil with some compost or well-rotted manure for extra richness and nutrients.
-We recommend using something like John Innes no.3 which loam based and perfect for long term container growing.
+Use a high-quality soil mixture by combining potting soil with some compost or well-rotted manure for extra richness and nutrients.
+We recommend using something like John Innes no.3 which loam loam-based and perfect for long-term container growing.

 Avoid planting into a compost that already contains granular feed or fertiliser as this can burn the roots.

 Plant your bare-root rose bushes throughout November and container rose bushes anywhere between October and April.